 The two partners said in April they were close to a deal, where Shanghai GM would first be split into two.
 Both partners would hold equal stakes in the operations unit, while SAIC retains a 51 percent majority in the sales arm.
 That allows the Chinese company to include the venture’s revenue in its financial statements, the companies said in April.

-Adam Jonas, an analyst with Morgan Stanley (MS), said at the time that GM’s ability to regain equal control of its passenger- vehicle manufacturing venture would be an “extremely important” development helping GM roll out global platforms and coordinating product strategy.
+Adam Jonas, an analyst with Morgan Stanley (MS:US), said at the time that GM’s ability to regain equal control of its passenger- vehicle manufacturing venture would be an “extremely important” development helping GM roll out global platforms and coordinating product strategy.
 The deal would also pave the way for the two partners to deepen ties and enhance GM management’s credibility, Jonas wrote in an April 19 report.

 GM, whose first-quarter profit slid 61 percent as losses at its European unit widened, increased deliveries in China 9.4 percent to 972,369 vehicles during the first four months of the year.

 The partnership began with equal ownership between the two companies.
 GM sold its stake in Shanghai GM as the Detroit-based parent dealt with its 2009 bankruptcy reorganization in the U.S.